Berkeley-MDes/tdf-fa24-HongxiPan/README.md

 Then I tried to make a ring first.
 And it worked.

+Since rings come in different sizes, I want users to be able to adjust the size, height, and thickness of the ring using these sliders.

 <img width="800" alt="phone stand" src="assets/week3/6.png">

-Since rings come in different sizes, I want users to be able to adjust the size, height, and thickness of the ring using these sliders.
+Then I created another cylinder and used population geometry to randomly generate points on the surface.
+I can also control the number of these points.
+Then I generated spheres based on these points and adjust the sizes of these spheres and make sure they look good.

 <img width="800" alt="phone stand" src="assets/week3/2.png">